 The current MICAH platform operates under three pillars, Education Equity, Economic Equity, and Immigration and Intercultural Equity.
 Within each of these headings the real work is done by those interested in one or more of these particular problem areas, which are often straightforward, but extensive in the depth of long unaddressed obstacles to reform social injustices.
 Each of the three groups or pillars meets once a month; in addition there is a monthly meeting for Memphis youth, and an Issues meeting held monthly open to all who are interested in the detailed task force strategies for change.
 Before COVID-19, meetings were held around town in different venues.
 Today meetings are held virtually on Zoom or by phone.

-We need volunteers to serve as representatives to all three Equity groups, and would like to encourage any parish youth or young adults to consider joining the efforts of MICAH.
+Please let us know if you are interested in being a volunteer to serve as a representative to any of the three Equity groups.
 There is much more information on their website www.micahmemphis.org.
 If you have any questions please contact any of the Social Justice Co-Chairs - Paula Barnes, Jennie Van Deveer, Nicki Soulé, The Reverend Laura F. Gettys - who you can connect with through Realm.

 GSL Lay Delegates: Jim Drummond, Paula Barnes, and Becky Mercer.

 GSL Clergy Head: The Rev. Laura F. Gettys

 The first GSL MICAH Core Group meeting was January 13 at 6pm.
 Meggan Kiel of the MICAH staff was the featured speaker.